 3. Easy Titles & Lower Thirds

 These simple-to-edit titles make use of free lettering, which makes video captioning and titling a breeze.
 They have a flat and clean design that should work with a variety of films.

 Anything you create requires text.
-This encourages a larger reach when you export from Premiere Pro and allows you to keep the interest of your audience for longer.
-Should you have any more questions about Premiere Pro and other popular software, you may find what you’re looking for on our postudio blog page.
+This encourages a larger reach when you export from Premiere Pro and allows you to hold the interest of your audience for longer.
+Should you have any more questions about Premiere Pro and other popular software, you may find what you’re looking for on our Postudio Blog page.

 You can also use Pemiere Pro and other popular post-production tools directly on Postudio.
 No need to install.
 All you need is a browser and a good internet connection.
 So, why wait?
 Register now for an early access and enjoy seamless creative freedom on Postudio.